Audi TT review – engine, gearbox and technical highlights

 All TTs bar the RS share a 2-litre turbocharged four-cylinder petrol engine with between 197bhp and 296bhp depending on spec.
 The TT is also now DSG-only

-All TTs now offer a single 2-litre inline-four cylinder engine in two outputs, having dropped the entry-level 1.8 TFSI and 2-litre TDI at the time 2018 facelift.
+All TTs now offer a single 2-litre inline-four cylinder engine in two outputs, having dropped the entry-level 1.8 TFSI and 2-litre TDI back in 2018.
 Audi’s also dropped the six-speed manual transmission on all models, replacing it exclusively with a seven-speed dual-clutch.

-Opening the range is the front-wheel drive 197bhp 40TSFi , with the more potent 242bhp 45TFSI available in both front-wheel drive and Audi’s quattro all-wheel drive.
-TT’s are all built on the Volkswagen Group MQB platform, making the all-wheel drive system front-biased, with a centre differential shuffling power rearwards when slip is detected.
+Opening the range is the front-wheel drive 197bhp 40TSFI, with the more potent 242bhp 45TFSI offered with Audi’s quattro all-wheel drive system.
+The TT is built on the Volkswagen Group MQB platform, making the all-wheel drive system front-biased, with a centre differential shuffling power rearwards when slip is detected.